Have Questions?

 605-347-2991

-Action for the Betterment of is 13.8 miles from Vale, South Dakota
+Action for the Betterment of is 13.8 miles from Vale, SD

 Action for the Betterment of is dedicated to assisting any person with a drug or alcohol use disorder in the Vale area find full recovery.
 It provides several programs - such as long term drug rehab facilities, outpatient detoxification centers, short term drug abuse treatment, inpatient addiction treatment facilities, intensive outpatient treatment and others - in line with its philosophy of the recovery care and rehabilitation modalities that work in recovery.
 This alcohol and drug treatment program also believes that people need individual care to be able to stop abusing drugs and alcohol.